josh-wong/go-chatgpt/README.md

   }
   ```

-  The SimpleSend method will send the specified text to ChatGPT and return a response.
+  The SimpleSend method will send the specified text to OpenAI and return a response.
 If an error occurs, an error message will be returned.

 4. To use a model and/or parameters, use the `Send` API.
 For example, the following uses the gpt-4o-mini (`GPT4oMini`) model.